franktranvantu/hibernate-basics/README.md

-# Fetching Data with Hibernate
+# Updating and Deleting Entities

-We now have data stored in our database - great!
-Eventually you will want to retrieve that data, so in this video you will use a Hibernate `Session` to get a list of all contacts stored in the database.
-You will do this by leveraging a Hibernate `Criteria` object.
+Moving on through the CRUD operations, you have yet to cover updating and deleting.
+In this lesson, you again use the Hibernate `Session` to perform these operations.